VR-25/acc/README.md

 Refer back to `POWER SUPPLY LOGS (HELP NEEDED)`.

-> Why, when and how should I calibrate the battery?
+> Why, when and how should I calibrate the battery manager?

 With modern battery management systems, that's generally unnecessary.